GaecKo/MDPSaver/README.md

     This means that I won't work on this project anymore.
 I might add some new features, but I won't work on the code itself.

-Choose the version to visit:
-- [web-engine-integration](https://github.com/GaecKo/MDPSaver/tree/web-engine-integration): uses PySide6 `WebEngineWidgets` for the frontend (WIP).
-- [standard-pyside-gui](https://github.com/GaecKo/MDPSaver/tree/standard-pyside-gui): uses standard PySide6 `Layouts`, `Widgets`, ... for the frontend (WIP).
-Won't be worked on any longer.
-- [terminal-version](https://github.com/GaecKo/MDPSaver/tree/terminal-version): the first initial version of MDPSaver, built in terminal (finished).

-> __Note__: Each version has their own README.
-Click on the branch you wish to visit above to see the project itself.